Season 1, Episode 10

 Lorne Brown:

 … we keep hearing from all the experts, is this present moment, and there’s tools and process work to get you in the present moment, is where the opportunity for shift to happen.
-And I like your story, how you got yourself out of the story, because this seems to be what happens with the conscious work and the tools that you share, is you’re at the effect of it, as you said.
-You’re an infant again, and with these tools you get into that present moment and one of two things happen, and this ties into your thoughts create your reality.
-One is that your perception to the situation changes, so you’re no longer triggered, you’re at peace in an unhappy situation, you’re at peace, your ride’s late.
+And I like your story, how you got yourself out of the story, because this seems to be what happens with the conscious work and the tools that you share, if you’re at the effect of it, as you said.
+You’re an infant again, and with these tools you get into that present moment and one of two things happen, and this ties into your thoughts creating your reality.
+One is that your perception of the situation changes, so you’re no longer triggered, you’re at peace in an unhappy situation, you’re at peace, your ride’s late.

 Gila Golub: